trailofbits/algo/docs/TROUBLESHOOTING.md

 ### 8. Error: "ansible-playbook: command not found"

-You tried to install Algo and you get an error during the install that reads "ansible-playbook: command not found."
+You tried to install Algo and you see an error that reads "ansible-playbook: command not found."

 You did not finish step 4 in the installation instructions, "[Install Algo's remaining dependencies](https://github.com/trailofbits/algo#deploy-the-algo-server)."
 Algo depends on [Ansible](https://github.com/ansible/ansible), an automation framework, and this error indicates that you do not have Ansible installed.
 Ansible is installed by `pip` when you run `python -m pip install -r requirements.txt`.
 You must complete the installation instructions to run the Algo server deployment process.